speechmatics/speechmatics-rs/README.md

 ## Getting Started

-First things first, setting your desired feature flags.
+First things first, set your desired feature flags.
 These options are:

 1. realtime - enables realtime features, causes tokio and tokio-tungstenite to be installed as dependencies
 2. batch - enabled batch features, causes reqwest and rand to be installed as dependencies